Mission and Vision

 image03

-• Active in companion animal rescue for over two decades, Jerry founded Tejas Coonhound Rescue, a networking group for scenthound rescue in Texas.
+Active in dog rescue for over two decades, Jerry founded Tejas Coonhound Rescue, a networking group for scenthound rescue in Texas.
 He has also trained Great Danes and scenthounds for AKC Obedience and APDT Rally-O competition.
 Two of his rescued Great Danes were nationally ranked in obedience trials.

 In addition to CFC, Jerry is a former Board member for Etosha Rescue and Adoption Center.